Puppet-Finland/doc/README.md

         }
     }

-This approach has several benefits:
+The *modulenaname::params* approach has several benefits:

-  * It isolates operating system -specific information into a single class, making the rest of the Puppet code much cleaner
+  * It isolates operating system -specific information into a single class, making the rest of the Puppet code much cleaner.
   * Trying to include the module on an unsupported operating system (see the "default" block) will result in failure instead of a misconfiguration.

-Use of a params class is not always enough, however.
-It could be that some operating systems can't be configured to the same extent as others, or that some operatings system requires additional configuration steps.
+Use of a params class is not always enough, however:

+  * Some operating systems can't (in practice) be configured as fully as others.
+  * Some operatings system require additional configuration steps.

 A real-life example is shown below:

     # Do not attempt to configure postfix on OpenSuSE because of YaST
     if $::operatingsystem == 'OpenSuSE' {